rackerlabs/docs-developer-blog/_posts/2018-12-20-transparent-data-encryption-with-oracle-ebs.md

 technologies, you cannot replicate encrypted columns.
 However, TDE encryption is supported when you use DataGuard in physical-standby mode.
-In this case, a wallet containing the master key must be copied from the primary server to a physical standby server, as shown in teh following image:
+In this case, a wallet containing the master key must be copied from the primary server to a physical standby server, as shown in the following image:

 ![]({% asset_path 2018-12-20-transparent-data-encryption-with-oracle-ebs/Picture1.png %})
 Image source: [http://docs.oracle.com/cd/E11882\_01/network.112/e40393/asotrans.htm#ASOAG9567](http://docs.oracle.com/cd/E11882\_01/network.112/e40393/asotrans.htm#ASOAG9567)